What Banks Use Zelle? List of Local & Online Banks That Use Zelle

 what banks use zelle

-Because of its convenience and money transfer facilities, many U.S. banks such as Bank of America, U.S. Bank, Capital One, Wells Fargo Bank, Citi, Truist, JPMorgan Chase, and PNC Bank, among others already use and take the Zelle app.
+In fact, many U.S. banks, including the big names like Bank of America, U.S. Bank, Capital One, Wells Fargo Bank, Citi, Truist, JPMorgan Chase, and PNC Bank, among others, already use and take the Zelle app.

 In fact, over 2,100 banking apps offer Zelle as a money transfer service.